Skip to content

 The following options are available in the context menu for each of the sub-tests:

-• Play: Execute selected sub-test
+• Play: Execute the selected sub-test

-• Record: Start recording into selected sub-test
+• Record: Start recording into the selected sub-test

-• Save: Save options of a sub-test
+• Save: Save sub-test options

 • Rename: Rename this sub-test